Part 1: Visual Bitcoin analysis

 Identifying manual Bitcoin transactions

-- Disconnected transactions; these transactions do not share any addresses with other transactions in the block they are in
+Disconnected transactions: these transactions do not share any addresses with other transactions in their block.

 Visualizing all transactions in a single block might seem uninteresting.
 After all, a block (mostly) contains transactions from a small time window, with no structure beyond that.